-- 1. Assessment and diagnostics.
+Assessment and diagnostics

 This includes analysing financing needs (e.g. via costing exercises) and the financing landscape, to create a baseline understanding of the financing gap.
-It also involves assessing risk and identifying policy, institutional and capacity binding constraints.
-The development finance assessment (DFA) is an analytical instrument that can support analysis across these dimensions. - 2.
-The financing strategy.
-This is at the heart of the INFF.
-It includes better integration of national planning and public budgeting processes, alignment of policy and regulatory frameworks for private finance, and strengthened macro-prudential management.
+It also involves assessing risk and identifying policy, institutional and capacity binding constraints to shape the focus of the financing strategy.